nest/nestml/doc/syntax.md

 into one extension module for NEST have to reside in the same directory.
 The name of the model corresponds to the name of the folder.

-In order to give the users of NESTML complete freedom, we provide a full programming language.
+In order to give the users of NESTML complete in implementing neuron's dynamics freedom, we provide a full programming language.
 This programming language is used in the update block and function block.
 It provides the following features:

-### Physical units and data types
+### Data types and physical units
-NESTML provides the following primitive types
+Data types define types of variables, function's parameters and return values of functions.
+NESTML provides the following primitive types and physical data types.
 #### Primitive data types
 * `real`: corresponds to the `double` data type in C++.
 Its literals are: 42.0, -0.42, .44
 * `integer`: corresponds to the `int` data type in C++.
 Its literals are: 42, -7
 * `boolean`: corresponds to the `bool` data type in C++.
-Its literals are only:
+Its literals only are:
 `true`, `false`
 * `string`: String data type.
 Its literals are: "Bob", ""
 * `void`: corresponds to the `void` data type in C++.
-No literals possible.
+No literals are possible.
+It can be used to identify a function without the return value.

 #### Physical units
 A physical unit in NESTML can be either a simple physical unit or a complex physical unit.
-A simple physical unit is composed of a magnitude prefix and the name of the unit.
+A simple physical unit is composed of a optional magnitude prefix and the name of the unit.

 The following table present seven base units, which can be used to specify any physical unit.
 This idea is based on the Le Système internationale d’unités.